 The Governor Stone

-The Governor Stone is a gaff-rigged, two-masted schooner built in Pascagoula, Mississippi in 1877.
+The Governor Stone, a national historic landmark vessel, is a gaff-rigged, two-masted schooner built in Pascagoula, Mississippi in 1877.
 She is usually docked here in St. Andrews, and available for tours; however Hurricane Michael breezed through town on Oct.
 10, 2018 and roughed up the Governor Stone pretty badly.
 She is currently undergoing some R&R (repair and restoration) and looking forward to returning to her slip at the St. Andrews Marina as soon as possible.
-The Governor Stone is a National Historic Landmark Vessel.
 It has been devoted to educational programming and historic and cultural tourism.
 The Governor Stone embodies maritime heritage as a moving museum and a reminder of the slower-paced past and the 140+ year old labor-intensive traditions of the Gulf Coast.
 Restored several times and repaired constantly, as befits a wooden seagoing vessel, the Governor Stone was in beautiful shape before Hurricane Michael became the second hurricane to sink it in its lifetime.
 Now we need your help to bring it back to life once again.
-Please visit the Governor Stone website and donate today to help restore our beloved St. Andrews schooner.